HOW LONG HAS CWMS BEEN TEACHING AVI COURSES?

 Do Instructors receive training for Instructional techniques to help in teaching courses?

-There are no standards for ensuring that Instructors know how to teach courses well – find out what their teaching experience is and if they receive any training for Instructional techniques.
+While all instructors with Canada West Mountain School receive direct training and ongoing support and supervision, there are no industry-required standards for ensuring that all instructors know how to teach courses well.
+Always find out what the instructors teaching experience is and if they receive any training for Instructional techniques.

 What is included in the cost of a course?

 As with any service, make sure you find out what you are getting up front.
-You may find out after the fact that you will have to pay extra for Avalanche Safety gear, lift access, course materials, etc. While this is not necessarily a concern, you may want to know about these costs in advance.
+You may find out after the fact that you will have to pay extra for Avalanche Safety gear, lift access, course materials, etc. While this is not necessarily a concern, you may want to know about these costs in advance rather than be surprised after you have booked!(All Canada West AST programs have a full listing of what is included in the Program Cost details)

 Also, if the course fee seems unusually cheap, you may want to question why.
 Remember, ultimately what you are paying for is the experience, training and professionalism of your Instructor combined with the backing and support of the agency they work for – don’t expect to get a high quality course and pay only a small amount.